Black Friday Shopping Safety Tips

 ✓ This certificate is valid

-If you’re careful and safe, Black Friday can be one of the most productive shopping days of the season.
+If you’re careful, Black Friday can be one of the most productive shopping days of the season.
 Just keep our safety tips close at hand, only bring the essentials — and then shop till you drop!